 - 1. Home teams wear dark color jerseys.
 Visiting teams wear light color jerseys. - 2.
-For 5v5, teams must consist of at least five players with a maximum of 12 players.
-For 7v7, teams must consist of at least seven players with a maximum of 15 players. - 3.
-For 5v5 divisions, teams must start with a minimum of five players and seven players for 7v7 divisions.
-In the event of an injury, a team with insufficient substitute players may pay with four players on the field but no fewer than for.
-For 7v7 divisions, teams may play with six players on the field, but no fewer than six.
+Teams must consist of at least five players with a maximum of 12 players. - 3.
+Teams must start games with a minimum of five players.
+In the event of an injury, a team with insufficient substitute players may play with four players on the field but no fewer than four.